Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     .. _URLBar provider experiments: experiments.html#developing-address-bar-extensions

 Custom pings for Contextual Services
 ------------------------------------

+Contextual Services currently has two features involving the address bar, top sites and Firefox Suggest.
+Top sites telemetry is described below.
+For Firefox Suggest, see the :doc:`firefox-suggest-telemetry` document.

-Contextual Services currently has two features running within the Urlbar: TopSites and QuickSuggest.
-We send various pings as the `custom pings`_ to record the impressions and clicks of these two features.
+Firefox sends the following `custom pings`_ to record impressions and clicks of the top sites feature.

     .. _custom pings: https://docs.telemetry.mozilla.org/cookbooks/new_ping.html#sending-a-custom-ping

-TopSites Impression
+Top Sites Impression
-  This records an impression when a sponsored TopSite is shown.
+  This records an impression when a sponsored top site is shown.

   - ``context_id``
     A UUID representing this user.
 Note that it's not client_id, nor can it be used to link to a client_id.
   - ``tile_id``
-    A unique identifier for the sponsored TopSite.
+    A unique identifier for the sponsored top site.
   - ``source``
     The browser location where the impression was displayed.
   - ``position``
-    The placement of the TopSite (1-based).
+    The placement of the top site (1-based).
   - ``advertiser``
     The Name of the advertiser.
   - ``reporting_url``
-    The reporting URL of the sponsored TopSite, normally pointing to the ad partner's reporting endpoint.
+    The reporting URL of the sponsored top site, normally pointing to the ad partner's reporting endpoint.
   - ``version``
     Firefox version.
   - ``release_channel``
     Firefox release channel.
   - ``locale``
     User's current locale.

-TopSites Click
+Top Sites Click
-  This records a click ping when a sponsored TopSite is clicked by the user.
+  This records a click ping when a sponsored top site is clicked by the user.

   - ``context_id``
     A UUID representing this user.
 Note that it's not client_id, nor can it be used to link to a client_id.
   - ``tile_id``
-    A unique identifier for the sponsored TopSite.
+    A unique identifier for the sponsored top site.
   - ``source``
     The browser location where the click was tirggered.
   - ``position``
-    The placement of the TopSite (1-based).
+    The placement of the top site (1-based).
   - ``advertiser``
     The Name of the advertiser.
   - ``reporting_url``
-    The reporting URL of the sponsored TopSite, normally pointing to the ad partner's reporting endpoint.
+    The reporting URL of the sponsored top site, normally pointing to the ad partner's reporting endpoint.
   - ``version``
     Firefox version.
   - ``release_channel``
     Firefox release channel.
   - ``locale``
     User's current locale.

-QuickSuggest Impression
-  This records an impression when the following two conditions hold:
-    - A user needs to complete the search action by picking a result from the Urlbar
-    - There must be a QuickSuggest link shown at the end of that search action.
-      No impression will be recorded for any QuickSuggest links that are shown during the user typing, only the last one (if any) counts

-  Payload:

-  - ``context_id``
-    A UUID representing this user.
-Note that it's not client_id, nor can it be used to link to a client_id.
-  - ``search_query``
-    The exact search query typed in by the user.
-This is only sent for the "online" scenario when the suggestion is provided by RemoteSettings.
-  - ``matched_keywords``
-    The matched keywords that leads to the QuickSuggest link.
-This is only sent for the "online" scenario when the suggestion is provided by RemoteSettings.
-  - ``is_clicked``
-    Whether or not the use has clicked on the QuickSuggest link.
-  - ``block_id``
-    A unique identifier for a QuickSuggest link (a.k.a a keywords block).
-  - ``position``
-    The placement of the QuickSuggest link in the Urlbar (1-based).
-  - ``advertiser``
-    The Name of the advertiser.
-  - ``reporting_url``
-    The reporting URL of the QuickSuggest link, normally pointing to the ad partner's reporting endpoint.
-  - ``scenario``
-    The scenario of the QuickSuggest, could be one of "history", "offline", and "online".
-  - ``request_id``
-    A request identifier for each API request to Merino.
-This is only sent for suggestions provided by Merino.

-QuickSuggest Click
-  This records a click ping when a QuickSuggest link is clicked by the user.

-  - ``context_id``
-    A UUID representing this user.
-Note that it's not client_id, nor can it be used to link to a client_id.
-  - ``advertiser``
-    The Name of the advertiser.
-  - ``block_id``
-    A unique identifier for a QuickSuggest link (a.k.a a keywords block).
-  - ``position``
-    The placement of the QuickSuggest link in the Urlbar (1-based).
-  - ``reporting_url``
-    The reporting URL of the QuickSuggest link, normally pointing to the ad partner's reporting endpoint.
-  - ``scenario``
-    The scenario of the QuickSuggest, could be one of "history", "offline", and "online".
-  - ``request_id``
-    A request identifier for each API request to Merino.
-This is only sent for suggestions provided by Merino.

 Other telemetry relevant to the Address Bar
 -------------------------------------------